mindersec/minder/docs/docs/integrations/overview.md

 Think of them as device drivers in an operating system.
 They provide a common interface to interact with different services.

-For more information, see the [Providers](providers.md) documentation.
+For more information, see the [Provider Integrations](provider_integrations/github.md) documentation.

 ## Integration with other tools